ghsharma/My-portfolio.github.io-/README.md

 I welcome contributions to this repository!
 If you find a bug or have an idea for a new feature, please submit an issue on GitHub.
 If you would like to contribute code, please fork the repository and submit a pull request with your changes.
 Please ensure that your code follows the project's coding standards and is well-documented.

-## License

-This project is licensed under the [insert license type] license.
-Please see the `LICENSE` file for more information.

 ## Glimpse

 ![ghsharma github io_My-portfolio github io-_(Nest Hub Max) (2)](https://user-images.githubusercontent.com/95496933/234502613-84064896-82a4-4b25-ba8f-ccfc45134962.png)